Epistemological Problems of Testimony

 Silencing in its myriad forms is a serious epistemic injustice.
 Silencing of citizens, particularly as members of a minority group, threatens their autonomy.
 It threatens pluralist democratic values, which depend on individuals being afforded opportunities to express and defend their views in public forums, and to have those views heard respectfully (Habermas 1996, Rawls 1996).

 In legal testimony, worries over a kind of prejudicial, but largely non-conscious, silencing of a defendant is the ground for a forceful, and disputed, rule that restricts information (Goldman 1991).
 Character evidence about a witness suffers few restrictions.
-Jurors need to know how trustworthy and reliable are witnesses.
+Jurors need to know how trustworthy and reliable witnesses are.
 But when it comes to defendants, courts are circumspect about admitting character evidence.
 In civil trials, it is generally inadmissible, and in criminal trials it is freely introduced only by defendants.
 Nevertheless, there is probabilistic relevance.
-In discussing the legal rules of evidence (Rule, 404) about character Walton reports:
+In discussing the legal rules of evidence (Rule, 404) about character, Walton reports:

 Character evidence of this kind [a defendant’s prior assaults in relation to his current trial], like evidence of previous convictions, is known to exert such influence on a jury that the lawyers for both sides will argue strenuously about whether it should be judged relevant even in the pretrial stages.
 (2004, 19)